-Brent Bennett is policy director for Life:Powered, a national initiative of the Texas Public Policy Foundation to raise America’s energy IQ.
+Brent Bennett, Ph.D., is the policy director for Life:Powered, an initiative of the Texas Public Policy Foundation to raise America’s energy IQ.

 As part of the Life:Powered team, Dr. Bennett regularly speaks with policymakers, energy experts, and industry associations across the country.
 He is responsible for research, fact-checking, and spearheading many of the team’s policy and regulatory initiatives.
 He has written extensively on how America has improved its environment while growing its energy use and on future energy technologies.

 Dr. Bennett has an M.S.E. and Ph.D. in materials science and engineering from the University of Texas at Austin and a B.S. in physics from the University of Tulsa.
 His graduate research focused on advanced chemistries for utility-scale energy storage systems.
 Prior to joining the Foundation, Dr. Bennett worked for a startup company selling carbon nanotubes to battery manufacturers, and he continues to provide technology consulting to energy storage companies.

 As a native of Midland, Texas—the heart of the oil patch—Dr. Bennett is a passionate student of energy and proponent of freedom and human flourishing.
 He currently lives in Austin, Texas with his wife, Erin, and their son, Jack.